| Plant Cell Rep |

 higher than with bacterial motifs.
 In addition, the translation efficiency of

-the synthase gene (phbC) under control of the psbA 5
+the synthase gene (phbC) under control of the psbA 5 -UTR should be

 superior compared to the phbC translation driven through the bacterial